jonathanlocke/jonathanlocke.github.io/index.md

 2021.06.23

-### KivaKit: Why I prefer the service locator design pattern over dependency injection
+### Why I prefer the service locator design pattern over dependency injection

 Martin Fowler does a nice job of describing the *service locator* (SL) design pattern and *dependency injection* (DI) in his article [Inversion of Control Containers and the Dependency Injection pattern](https://martinfowler.com/articles/injection.html#ServiceLocatorVsDependencyInjection).
 While I agree overall with what this article has to say (and I think we *all* agree on the principle of decoupling), I have a couple of fine points to add to the discussion.